Analyse a company’s financials — without being an accountant

 OCF is the amount of cash generated by a company’s normal business operations.
 Cash flow is extremely important because it indicates whether a company is able to generate enough cash to stay in business.

-But if it can only collect $600,000 in payment for the widgets it sold, it means its business operations don’t generate enough cash to cover its total expenses; it would have a negative cash flow of $150,000.
+But if it can only collect $600,000 in payment for the bags it sold, it means its business operations do not generate enough cash to cover its total expenses.
+In other words, it would have a negative cash flow of $150,000.

-In this case, if Company X doesn’t have enough cash reserves or can’t borrow the money to cover its total business expenses, it will go bankrupt!
+In this case, if company X doesn’t have enough cash reserves or can’t borrow the money to cover its total business expenses, there is a good chance it will go bankrupt!

 You want to look for: